ljlericson/S3DL-Simple-3D-Library-for-SDL2-/README.md

-This is my first ever 3D project, using SDL2 and OpenGL.
-The code in this project is not very good since I was still fairly new to programming when I started it.
-Also there are a lot of bugs so I would discourage the use of it in any other projects.
+This was my first ever 3D project, using SDL2 and OpenGL.
+The code in this project's code is not very good since I was still fairly new to programming when I started it.
+Also there are a lot of bugs so I would discourage the use of this library in any other projects.